Angvika

-Angvik or Angvika is a small village in Gjemnes Municipality in Møre og Romsdal county, Norway.
+Angvika is a small village in Gjemnes Municipality in Møre og Romsdal county, Norway.
 The village is located along the western shores of the Tingvollfjorden, just across the fjord from the village of Tingvollvågen.

-The population of Angvik is about 300.
+The population of Angvika is about 300.
 There is a furniture factory, a salmon fish farm, a Spa Hotel, and tourist apartments.
-The village of Rausand (in Nesset Municipality) lies about 7 km to the south, Heggem lies about 10 km to the west, Torvikbukt lies about 12 km to the northwest–near the mountain Reinsfjellet, and the village of Flemma lies about 6 km to the north.
+The village of Rausand (in Molde Municipality) lies about 7 km to the south, Heggem lies about 10 km to the west, Torvikbukt lies about 12 km to the northwest–near the mountain Reinsfjellet, and the village of Flemma lies about 6 km to the north.